History of Ahmedabad: Post independence (1947–)

 On 26 January 2001, a devastating earthquake centred near Bhuj, measuring 6.9 on the richter scale, struck the city.
 As many as 50 multistoried buildings collapsed killing 752 people.
 The following year, a three-day period of violence between Hindus and Muslims in the western Indian state of Gujarat, known as the 2002 Gujarat violence, spread to Ahmedabad; refugee camps were set up around the city and economy was affected.
 Sabarmati Riverfront project started in 2004.
 The 2008 Ahmedabad bombings, a series of seventeen bomb blasts, killed and injured several people.
 Militant group Harkat-ul-Jihad claimed responsibility for the attacks.
 Ahmedabad BRTS was inaugurated in 2009.
 The construction of Ahmedabad Metro began in 2015 and the operation began in March 2019.

+In November 2018, BJP government figures such as Gujarat chief minister Vijay Rupani and deputy chief minister Nitin Patel made announcements talking about changing the city name from Ahmedabad to Karnavati.
+Opposition politicians criticised this.
+For example, Suravaram Sudhakar Reddy said: "Name changing of cities is an attempt by the government to cover up failure in governance."
+Hetvi Sancheti filed a petition with the high court on the basis of the chief minister's 7 November 2018 statement on the grounds that the name of city Ahmedabad is an "intangible cultural heritage" and that India was a signatory to the Convention for the Safeguarding of the Intangible Cultural Heritage, 2003.
+The petition was dropped on 5 April 2019 after the filer had made representations to the government.

+Ahmedabad is one of the few cities in India that has hosted the premiers of major economies such as the US, China, and Canada.
+On 24 February 2020, President of the United States Donald Trump became the first US president to visit the city.
+The event was named Namaste Trump.
+Earlier, General Secretary of the Chinese Communist Party Xi Jinping and Prime Minister of Canada Justin Trudeau visited the city.
+In the 2020s, the city has seen an increase in funding for sports infrastructure.
+The Narendra Modi Stadium was opened in 2020, which will be surrounded by the planned Sardar Vallabhbhai Patel Sports Enclave.
+The city will also host the 2030 Commonwealth Games; it is India's second time hosting the event.